geekxflood/ws1cli/README.md

   - [x] Get a list of devices.
   - [ ] Search a specific device.
   - [ ] Send command to a device.
+  - [x] Send command to a list of devices.
   - [ ] Send a message to a device.
   - [ ] Lock a device.
   - [ ] Unlock a device.